boekenbox/gitbook-beta/how-to-work-with-bitraga/basic-workings/trading-logic.md

 ## General principle: buy once, sell once

-A strategy in Gunbot always consists of settings that control when it should buy, and when to sell.
+A strategy in bitRage always consists of settings that control when it should buy, and when to sell.

 Most strategies will buy one time once the buying criteria occur, then sell everything it bought as soon as selling conditions happen.